Urigo/angular-meteor/packages/angular2-meteor/README.md

 at the top of your main ts-file: `/// <reference types="@types/jquery" />`.

 As for Meteor typings, there is a special NPM that contains only its typings as well:
 `meteor-typings`.
-So install `meteor-typings` package and add typings reference as described above.
+Install `meteor-typings` package and add the reference as described above.

-Another one way to add declaration files of any global 3-party JavaScript library including Meteor itself, is to use the [`typings`](https://github.com/typings/typings) utility.
+Another one way to add typings of 3-party JavaScript libraries is to use the [`typings`](https://github.com/typings/typings) utility.
-This tool is designed to search across and install typings not only from `DefinitelyTyped` but also own typings registries, which may be helpful in may cases.
+This utility is designed to search across and install typings not only from `DefinitelyTyped` but also own typings registries, which may be helpful in many cases.

 For example, to install Meteor declaration file run:
 ````